Pack3tL0ss/ConsolePi/README.md

     username: admin
     password: "fakepass"
 ```
-The example above assumes you adapters (aliases) or have host deffinitions for the linked_devs ('ofc-2930F-sw' ...).
+The example above assumes you have adapters (aliases) or have host deffinitions for the linked_devs ('ofc-2930F-sw' ...).
 For the adapter aliases You can use `consolepi-addconsole` or the `rn` (rename) option in `consolepi-menu` to create the aliases.

 > You could link the root devices i.e. ttyUSB0 or ttyACM0 to an outlet.
 This will work if there is no alias configured for the adapter.
 The predictable aliases just ensure the outlet is linked to a specific physical adapter, where the root devices essentially links the outlet to whichever adapter was plugged in first.
 In either case the function only powers ON the outlet automatically.
 It will **not** power OFF a device.
 The power sub-menu provides full on|off|cycle capabilities for the ports.